NatLibFi/NDL-VuFind2-Vagrant/README.md

 * Run `vagrant up` once or manually copy _VagrantConf.rb.sample_ to _VagrantConf.rb_.
   * If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_ modify the _VagrantConf.rb_ **VufindPath** variable accordingly.
 The path can either be an absolute or a relative path as long as the NDL-VuFind2 files can be found there.
 Similar attention to possible RecordManager directory should be used.<br/>

-* Run `vagrant up` again or manually copy _ubuntu.conf.sample_ to _ubuntu.conf_ and see the file for possible install configuration changes (e.g. using RecordManager on host or enabling Sizzy etc.) prior to running the VM in full.
+* Run `vagrant up` again or manually copy _ubuntu.conf.sample_ to _ubuntu.conf_ and see the file for possible install configuration changes (e.g. using RecordManager on host or remote Solr server etc.) prior to running the VM in full.

 If using **sqlplus** from Oracle:
 * Put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).